Furmanova/QA/wikipedia_test_selenide/README.md

 This is the web test automation project for testing www.wikipedia.com. website.
 It was built using Java 11, Selenium 3.141.59, Selenide frameworks [http://selenide.org/index.html ].

-Project has parallel run of tests

-Running tests from:

-`src/test/resources/testng.xml`
+Project runs tests with Chrome and Firefox browsers as well

 ## Prerequisites Software/Tools